 Craft beer is in!
 Forget the cocktails and the wine, it’s all about the pints now.
 And London is one of the best cities for it with breweries and pubs plentiful in every area.
-Whether you’re a craft beer lover or you’ve just scored a date with a hottie who is and you want to pretend you are too, here are some tips for setting up the perfect hop-infused date…without breaking the bank.
+Whether you’re a craft beer lover or you’ve just scored a date with a hottie who is and you want to pretend you are too, here are some tips for setting up the perfect hop-infused date for beer lovers…without breaking the bank.

 Craft Beer on a budget